CH2-PS020-FitSync/CH2-PS020-CC/README.md

 **Cloud Machine**

+> [!IMPORTANT]
+> Before configuring on the cloud machine, you need to duplicate this repository to your repository first.
+For the simple, you can fork this repository.

 Basically, setting up the environment variables on the cloud machine is the same as on the local machine.
 However, for the secret variables, you need to store them first in the [Secret Manager](https://console.cloud.google.com/security/secret-manager).
 You are free to define the secret variables' name.
 But, if you want to keep everything by default as stated in the [cloudbuild.dev.yaml](cloudbuild.dev.yaml) or [cloudbuild.prod.yaml](cloudbuild.prod.yaml) files, you can follow these variables' name.

 ```